Last updated on April 15th, 2022 at 04:21 pm

 While there are a number of German visas that Indian passport holders can apply for, many of them are for short term visits only (such as tourist, job-seeker visa, language visas etc).

-In this guide, however, I will only expand upon German visas for Indian citizens which can be extended for long-term resident permits and offer a possibility of a permanent residency after several years.
+In this guide, however, you can learn about German visas for Indian citizens which can be extended into long-term resident permits and offer a possibility of a permanent residency in Germany.

 1. German Student Visa